Om naar het verleden te verwijzen, gebruiken we meestal de onvoltooid verleden tijd of de voltooid tegenwoordige tijd.

 Incorrect use of the present perfect tense; for a specific event in the past, the simple past tense is correct.

-Contradictory tenses: 'started yesterday' is past tense, while 'are still ongoing' indicates a current action; this is grammatically incorrect.
+Contradictory tense usage: 'started yesterday' is past tense, while 'are still ongoing' indicates a current action; this is grammatically incorrect.

 2.

-Incorrect form of the past participle; it must be 'cast'.
+Incorrect form of the past participle; it should be 'cast'.

-Simple past tense is incorrectly used here, because the action is completed and relevant to the present; present perfect tense is correct.
+The simple past tense is incorrectly used here because the action is completed and relevant to the present; the present perfect tense is correct.

 3.

-Present tense is incorrect for a situation that took place in the past; correct is simple past tense 'voted'.
+The present tense is incorrect for a situation that took place in the past; the correct form is simple past, 'voted'.

-Present perfect tense is incorrect here because it concerns a habit in the past, which requires simple past tense.
+The present perfect tense is incorrect here because it refers to a habit in the past; the simple past tense is appropriate.

 4.